popgengui/agestrucnb/README.md

                     /Users/[my-user-name]/Anaconda3/Scripts/[console-script]

-                For which you should substitute the name of your home directory under the Users directory, and one of the two script names noted above.
+                Substitute the name of your home directory under the Users directory, and one of the two script names noted above.

         C. OS X, Anaconda3 python installation,